hyeon95y/Credit_Fraud_Detection_System/README.md

 ## Summary

 - Inspired by [2019 Edelman Finalist Microsoft : Prospective Dynamic Fraud Control for Optimal Profitability in e-Commerce](https://www.informs.org/Resource-Center/Video-Library/Edelman-Competition-Videos/2019-Edelman-Competition-Videos/2019-Edelman-Finalist-Microsoft)
-- From video, the importance of model management and reducing total damage from fraud are discussed
+- From the video, the importance of model management and reducing total damage from fraud are discussed
 - [Previous work : Credit Fraud Detection Model](https://github.com/hyeon95y/Credit_Card_Fraud_Detection) only concerned about AUROC, not total damage amount from fraud
   - As it only concerned about AUROC, there was no bigger penalty for fraud case which caused bigger damage
   - As model was trained as a novelty detection problem (model only learns normal sample while required to reject novelty in test set), model had no chance to learn which fraud causes bigger damage